puppetlabs/puppetdb/documentation/api/query/v4/factsets.markdown

   the relevant certname from the master.
 Generation of this field will be pushed back to the agent in a later release, so it should not be relied on in its current form (use the `timestamp` field instead.)
+* `hash` (string): a hash of the factset's certname, environment, timestamp, facts, and producer-timestamp.

 ### Response Format